ZygraXe/Security-Portfolio/writeups/tomghost-thm/README.md

-Ok now it's time to search for an privilege escalation vector. we don't have any cronjobs for merlin
+Before proceeding to automated tools like LinPeas we can do some manual search for any privilege escalation vector. we don't have any cronjobs for merlin